-Sharing, reusing materials and plants, sustainable practices and increased participation: Futur-e is not just an innovative project for the transformation of dismantled power plants, but also the practical demonstration of the benefits of the circular economy.
+Sharing and reusing materials, sustainable practices and increased participation: Futur-e is not just an innovative project for the repurposing of industrial sites, but also the practical demonstration of the benefits of the circular economy.
 Indeed, it has been internationally recognised as a best practice by the World Business Council for Sustainable Development (WBCSD), among others.